kbhamd/stedc/README.md

 # A playground for symmetric eigensolvers

-Currently, the repo contains a single benchmark for the `syevd` eigensolver.
+Currently, the repo contains a single benchmark for the `syevd` eigensolver as provided by hipsolver, cusolverDn, or rocsolver.
+The different implementations are acessible through differetn Makefile targets

 ## Prerequisites
 ```
-module load rocm
+module load rocm|cuda
 module load sqlite
 ```

 ## Build
 ```
-make
+make hip|cuda|roc
 ```

 ## Run